 The last Space Shuttle to be launched was the Atlantis, which went into orbit on 8 July 2011.
-During takeoff, the spacecraft burned 660,000 pounds of solid fuel per minute.
-Along with 17,000 gallons of liquid oxygen and 45,000 gallons of liquid hydrogen per minute, the launch consumed nearly as much energy as an individual would use in an entire year.
+During takeoff, the spacecraft burned 660,000 pounds of solid fuel, 45,000 gallons of liquid hydrogen and 17,000 gallons of liquid oxygen per minute: the equivalent of how much energy an individual would use in an entire year.

 While the mission lasted 12 days, most of the fuel was used during the initial launch.
 Fuel was used during the flight only for course corrections and for returning to Earth’s atmosphere — little to none was used in orbit itself.